 It is no fluke that cloud communication (or email/messaging) and collaboration are being spoken of in the same breath, especially in the last year.
 The SMB Group identifies the continued convergence of communication and collaboration suites as one of the main technology trends in 2011.
 Customers are no longer content with vanilla email systems, but and software vendors have woken up to the close connection between communication and collaboration technologies and the benefits of integrating them in a single suite.
 All the major vendors in the market are offering a combination of email and collaboration technologies to a greater or lesser extent.

 Against the backdrop of the larger trends afoot in the IT market, vendors will need to deal with a number of universal SMB business needs at the operational level.
 These are needs workers face on a day to day basis, working in their network of colleagues, bosses, clients and partners.
 These are often the difference between performing ones job productively or not, or meeting a deadline and clinching a deal.
 And these themes are common across industries.
 It is in successfully dealing with one or more of these issues that vendors will find success.
 These universal needs are as follows:-

 Email .Every company needs a customized business email system to enable interaction between employees and outsiders.
 It shall not suffice to have a vanilla email system.
-SMBs will be looking for hosted systems with offer them web access, integrate with popular on local email clients like Outlook, and offer them integrated collaboration features over and beyond email.
+SMBs will be looking for hosted systems with offer them web access, and offer them integrated collaboration features over and beyond email.

 Mobile/Push Email.
 The proliferation of powerful and internet friendly mobile devices like BlackBerry, iPhone and Android have lead employees to see their mobile devices as business tools.
 They want to have access to their business email, schedules, documents and other information even while they’re travelling or at a client site.
 While mobile internet usage is expected to surpass desktop internet usage in the years to come, users spend a majority of their mobile internet time on email.